Solution Tree: Support of PLCs

 Solution Tree provides training, consultation, and resources to help schools and districts implement the "PLC at Work" process.
 The process focuses on three concepts: ensuring that students learn, creating a culture of collaboration, and producing results.
 It was first introduced in 1998 with Professional Learning Communities at Work by Richard DuFour and Robert Eaker.
 The implementation handbook, Learning by Doing by Richard DuFour, Rebecca DuFour, Robert Eaker, and Thomas W. Many, was released in 2006 and provides strategies for building and sustaining PLCs.

 Solution Tree also operates allthingsPLC.info, an online resource that provides helps educators in PLCs collaborate in an online global learning community.
 Through the website, schools and districts can apply to become model PLCs, which requires that applicants meet a set of criteria and reapply annually.
 Four times per year, Solution Tree publishes AllThingsPLC Magazine, which features information about PLCs and personal commentaries from educators.

 Collaborators

 Solution Tree collaborates with experts in education topics, such as Richard DuFour (PLCs), Robert J. Marzano (evidence-based education), James Bellanca (deeper learning), Timothy Kanold (mathematics), Kurt W. Fischer (educational neuroscience), and Will Richardson (technology in education).
 The company often publishes and partners with professionals currently in the education industry to provide their expertise in education.
 This has raised questions in transparency in private earning by school officials.
-Proponents argue that it represents a shift toward educational materials being written by educators and is driven by the desire to produce the best results.
+DuFour said that it represents a shift toward educational materials being written by educators.